h4cc/awesome-elixir/README.md

 * [block_timer](https://github.com/adamkittelson/block_timer) - Macros to use :timer.apply_after and :timer.apply_interval with a block.
 * [calendar](https://github.com/lau/calendar) - Calendar is a date and time library for Elixir.
+* [calendarific](https://github.com/Bounceapp/elixir-calendarific) - Calendarific is a wrapper for the holiday API Calendarific.
 * [calixir](https://github.com/rengel-de/calixir) - Calixir is a port of the Lisp calendar software calendrica-4.0 to Elixir.
 * [chronos](https://github.com/nurugger07/chronos) - An Elixir date/time library.
 * [cocktail](https://github.com/peek-travel/cocktail) - Elixir date recurrence library based on iCalendar events.